bazelbuild/rules_swift/doc/standalone_toolchain.md

 * `ubi9`, `ubi9-aarch64`

-Bazel does not currently have constraints to auto-select between Linux distributions, so you must explicitly `register_toolchains` for the distribution(s) your CI and developers run on.
+Bazel does not currently have constraints to auto-select between Linux distributions, so `platforms` must identify the distribution(s) that CI and developers run on.

 The macOS (`xcode`) archive is a `.pkg` and can only be extracted on a macOS host — pulling it on Linux will fail at fetch time.